-- Diseases such as cardiovascular, multiple sclerosis, diabetes, etc. - Physical conditions such as pregnancy, reduced level of fitness, and age. - Use of therapeutic drugs and medications (e.g. Blood pressure medications, diuretics, etc.) - 2.5 It is important for individuals to seek advice from their personal physician if they are feeling the effects of heat and to identify any restrictions related to working in hot conditions.
+- Diseases such as cardiovascular, multiple sclerosis, diabetes, etc. - Physical conditions such as pregnancy, reduced level of fitness, and age. - Use of therapeutic drugs and medications (e.g. Blood pressure medications, diuretics, etc.)

+It is important for individuals to seek advice from their personal physician if they are feeling the effects of heat and to identify any restrictions related to working in hot conditions.
 Staff should provide information about specific heat related restrictions to their supervisor.
-Appendix E contains key messages for parent(s)/caregiver(s) related to hot weather that can be sent home with children.
+Appendix E contains key messages for parents/guardians related to hot weather that can be sent home with children.
 See Appendix F Heat Stress Awareness Tool.

-3.0 Cold Weather Conditions
+4. Cold Weather Conditions

-3.1 Outdoor Temperature
+4.1 Outdoor Temperature

-- 3.1.1 Low temperatures, especially combined with strong winds, can lead to frost nip and frost bite and in extreme cases, hypothermia (Refer to Appendix CTable 1 for a list of cold related signs and symptoms and preventative measures that can be taken). - 3.1.2 Wind chill factor is a measure of the combined chilling effect of wind and temperature.
+Low temperatures, especially combined with strong winds, can lead to frost nip and frost bite and in extreme cases, hypothermia (Refer to Appendix CTable 1 for a list of cold related signs and symptoms and preventative measures that can be taken).

+Wind chill factor is a measure of the combined chilling effect of wind and temperature.
 The advantage of wind chill factor over other measured methods is that it represents a real rate of cooling.
 For example, the combination of a specific temperature and wind speed can be related to how fast exposed flesh will freeze.
 See Appendix B Table 2 Wind Chill Calculation Chart.

-3.2 Cold Weather and Outdoor Play
+4.2 Cold Weather and Outdoor Play

-- 3.2.1 Time spent outdoors is an integral part of the school day.
-Children need fresh air and exercise and time spent outside affords students an opportunity to break free from the structure of the classroom. - 3.2.2 With the Canadian climate, time spent outside could mean anything from applying sunscreen to donning extra mittens and a hat, depending on the season.
+Time spent outdoors is an integral part of the school day.
+Children need fresh air and exercise and time spent outside affords students an opportunity to break free from the structure of the classroom.

+With the Canadian climate, time spent outside could mean anything from applying sunscreen to donning extra mittens and a hat, depending on the season.
 In the winter, it is important children come to school prepared for the cold.
-Boots, mittens or gloves and hats should be worn to school and it's a good idea for parent(s)/caregiver(s) to provide extra mittens, socks, etc. in the event they are needed. - 3.2.3 When the temperature or wind chill reaches -20°C (twenty degrees below zero, Celsius), students will be granted immediate entry to school upon arrival, and students will remain indoors during nutrition breaks.
-When temperature thresholds are in effect, students are required to keep their outdoor coats/jackets with them throughout the instructional day, in case of a need to evacuate the school. - 3.2.4 When the temperature or wind chill reaches -15°C (fifteen degrees below zero, Celsius), Principals must consider reducing the amount of time students will be exposed.
-Consideration of other factors before sending children outside includes: - condition of playground (ice, snow, etc.) - location of the school (perhaps the building or trees block the wind on the playground) - the age of the students - the adequacy of student clothing - 3.2.5 School Staff should encourage parent(s)/caregiver(s) to dress children appropriately at all opportunities.
-Appendix D contains key messages for parent(s)/caregiver(s) related to cold weather that can be sent home with children.
+Boots, mittens or gloves and hats should be worn to school and it's a good idea for parents/guardians to provide extra mittens, socks, etc. in the event they are needed.

+When the temperature or wind chill reaches -20°C (twenty degrees below zero, Celsius), students will be granted immediate entry to school upon arrival, and students will remain indoors during nutrition breaks.
+When temperature thresholds are in effect, students are required to keep their outdoor coats/jackets with them throughout the instructional day, in case of a need to evacuate the school.

-APPENDIX A
+When the temperature or wind chill reaches -15°C (fifteen degrees below zero, Celsius), Principals must consider reducing the amount of time students will be exposed.
+Consideration of other factors before sending children outside includes:

+- condition of playground (ice, snow, etc.)

+- location of the school (perhaps the building or trees block the wind on the playground)

+- the age of the students

+- the adequacy of student clothing

+School Staff should encourage parents/guardians to dress children appropriately at all opportunities.
+Appendix D contains key messages for parents/guardians related to cold weather that can be sent home with children.

-Ministry of Labour, Health and Safety Guidelines for Treatment and Prevention of Hot Weather-Related Hazards
+APPENDIX A Ministry of Labour, Health and Safety Guidelines for Treatment and Prevention of Hot Weather-Related Hazards